Comparison of the AK-47 and M16: Terminal ballistics

 Most, if not all, of the 7.62×39mm ammunition found today is of the upgraded M67 variety.
 This variety deleted the steel insert, shifting the center of gravity rearward and allowing the projectile to destabilize (or yaw) at about 3.3 in, nearly 6.7 in earlier in tissue than the M43 round.
 This change also reduces penetration in ballistic gelatin to ≈25 in for the newer M67 round versus ≈29 in for the older M43 round.
 However, like the M43, the wounding potential of M67 is mostly limited to the small permanent wound channel the bullet itself makes, especially when the bullet doesn't yaw (tumble).

 There is now relative parity between the wounding capacity of the M67 and the current M855 5.56×45mm round.
 However, there have been repeated and consistent reports of the M855's inability to wound effectively (i.e. fragment) when fired from the short-barreled M4 carbine (even at close ranges).
 The M4's 14.5" barrel length reduces muzzle velocity to about 2900 ft/s.
 This reduced wounding ability is one reason that, despite the Army's transition to short-barrel M4s, the Marine Corps has decided to continue using the M16A4 with its 20″ barrel as the 5.56×45mm M855 is largely dependent upon high velocity to wound effectively.

 In 2003, the U.S. Army contended that the lack of lethality of the 5.56×45mm was more a matter of perception than fact.
 With good shot placement to the head and chest, the target was usually defeated without issue.
 The majority of failures were the result of hitting the target in non-vital areas such as extremities.
 However, a minority of failures occurred despite multiple hits to the chest.
 In 2006, a study found that 20% of soldiers using the M4 Carbine wanted more lethality or stopping power.
 In June 2010, the United States Army announced it began shipping its new 5.56mm, lead-free, M855A1 Enhanced Performance Round to active combat zones.
 This upgrade is designed to maximize the performance of the 5.56×45mm round, extend range, improve accuracy, increase penetration, and consistently fragment in soft-tissue when fired from not only standard-length M16s but also the short-barreled M4 carbines.
-The U.S. Army was so impressed with the M855A1 EPR round] that they also developed the 7.62×51mm M80A1 EPR version.

 During the 1990s, the Russians developed the AK-101 in 5.56×45mm NATO for the world export market.
 In addition, Bulgaria, Hungary, Poland, and Yugoslavia (i.e. Serbia) have also rechambered their locally produced AK variants to 5.56mm NATO.
 And, Finland, Israel, South Africa, and Sweden have made AK-type rifles in 5.56×45mm since the 1970s.